apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**WWE WrestleMania 40 Results, Winners And Grades From Night 2**
+**Boeing plane engine cover falls off prompting investigation**

-You can read more about it [here](https://www.forbes.com/sites/alfredkonuwa/2024/04/07/wwe-wrestlemania-40-results-winners-and-grades-from-night-2/).
+You can read more about it [here](https://www.bbc.com/news/business-68758088).

 ## Requirements
 - Python 3.8